 Your donations to the Polk Science Fellowship have allowed young scientists the opportunity to work alongside NPS science staff on archaeology digs, wildlife studies and restoration of native vegetation at Grand Canyon National Park.
 Thank you for donating to support the scientists of the future!

 The Pueblo of Zuni has identified the Whitmore Rock Art panel at river mile 188 as a tribally significant location, documenting Zuni emergence into this (the fourth) world.
-The panel is an archaeological site open to river trip visitation and is currently impacted by trailing and erosion of cultural materials.
-Work repaired an existing wall protecting the site and implement other stabilization measures.
+Member and donor contributions helped preserve the area for future tribal use.